erkyrath/tinyapp/README.md

 ## A minimal application

-To make a TinyApp application, create a TinyApp with a list of *handlers*:
+This is a very simple TinyApp application:

 ```
 from tinyapp.app import TinyApp